 - We support the Great British Countryside and its conservation for future generations.

 - We are against all the great heresies of our age, because we have yet to be convinced that there is any part of the world where the liberty to propagate such heresies has been the cause of anything good.

 The Traditional Britain Group is run by a small committee of officials and a Chairman, supported by a President and numerous Vice Presidents.
 Every year we hold an Annual General Meeting where committee members are nominated and elected according to our Constitution.

-President: The Lord Sudeley, F.S.A
+Former President: The late Lord Sudeley, F.S.A, R.I.P.